GALESBURG – Sometimes finding the right college for you doesn't happen right away.

 What’s his secret?

-“I’m just good at it, I guess,” he said.
+“I’m just good at it, I guess,” said Foley, who qualified for the NJCAA national meet in the fall.
 “I did quite a few sports when I was in high school.
 During my freshman and sophomore years I did basketball, football and baseball; after that I did track and country.
 I was better at those.”

-Derek won’t be driving much longer though, hopefully – his time here at Sandburg is up in the spring of 2013, as he will be graduating from Sandburg.
+Derek won’t be driving much longer though, hopefully.
+His time here at Sandburg will be up when he graduates in the spring of 2013.

 “I plan on transferring to Western or Illinois State University,” he said.
 “After that, I’m not sure – I can’t decide on where to live.
 I kind of want to stay, but I kind of want to leave.”

-Derek’s advice for future Sandburg students has the ring of what many here have already said.
+Derek’s advice for future Sandburg students has the ring of what many here have said.